loading

 yarn backstop:test:local --filter=newtable

-// To running a specific sample named "NewTable with buttons":
+// Run a specific sample named "NewTable with buttons":

 yarn backstop:test:local --filter=newtable-with-buttons

-// Run all Exposé samples of Alert only:
+// Run all Exposé samples for Alert:

 yarn backstop:test:local --filter=alert-expose

-// Run all additional Backstop scenarios only:
+// Run all Backstop scenarios:

-yarn backstop:test:local --filter=-backstop__
+yarn backstop:test:local --filter=backstop

 // Any sample that includes (z-index)